MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/06-create-detections-perform-investigations-microsoft-sentinel.md

 lab:
   title: Module 6 Create detections and perform investigations with Microsoft Sentinel
   description: In this task, you will create a NRT (Near Real Time) analytics query rule.
-  duration: 72 minutes
+  duration: 20 minutes
   level: 300
-  islab: true
+  islab: false
   primarytopics:
     - Microsoft Sentinel
 ---